himselfv/tasks-ig/readme.md

 **Q:** Can I undelete a task?

-**A:** Only in Google Tasks.
+**A:** Only in Google Tasks backend.
 Check "Show deleted tasks" in Options.
 To restore a deleted task, simply edit it and save.
 Remember to disable "Show deleted tasks" later; this is a last ditch effort, not a workable mode.

 ### License and attribution